You’ve got a Western Digital Elements external hard drive. Or you’re thinking of getting one.

-You’ve got a Western Digital Elements external hard drive.
-Or you’re thinking of getting one.**

->

-> 3. Setup Time Machine.
+3. Setup Time Machine.

->

-> The first time you setup Time Machine for your WD Elements drive.
+The first time you setup Time Machine for your WD Elements drive.
 Check the setting ‘Back Up Automatically’.

->

-> Click on the check box for Time Machine to backup automatically.
+Click on the check box for a Time Machine automatic backup.

->

-> This way whenever you plug in your WD Elements drive.
+This way whenever you plug in your WD Elements drive.
 After a few minutes your Mac will start a Time Machine backup.

->

-> And also check the box to show Time Machine in the menu bar at the top of your Mac’s desktop screen.
+And also check the box to show Time Machine in the menu bar at the top of your Mac’s desktop screen.

->

-> This makes life so much easier later when you want to check the progress of your Mac backup.
+This makes life so much easier later when you want to check the progress of your Mac backup.

->

-> Then click on ‘Select Backup Disk’.
+Then click on ‘Select Backup Disk’.

->

-> The arrows in the above picture show you where to click.
+The arrows in the above picture show you where to click.

->

-> The next pop up window you’ll see allows you to choose your WD Elements drive as your Time Machine target.
+The next pop up window you’ll see allows you to choose your WD Elements drive as your Time Machine target.